aspose-font/Aspose.Font-Documentation/net/font-converter/font-conversion-advanced-details/_index.md

 Fulfill the next actions:

-1. Open the font
+1. Open the font.
-2. Convert the font into TrueType format
+2. Convert the font into TrueType format.
-3. Change the name of the converted font
+3. Change the name of the converted font.
-4. Notify the output settings
+4. Notify the output settings.
-5. Save the resultant with the just changed name
+5. Save the resultant with the just changed name.

 {{< highlight csharp >}}
      // Open cff font
      string fontPath = Path.Combine(DataDir, "CenturyGothic.cff");
      FontDefinition fontDefinition = new FontDefinition(FontType.CFF, new FontFileDefinition("cff", new FileSystemStreamSource(fontPath)));
      Font font = Font.Open(fontDefinition);

-//Convert font into TrueType format and cast font returned to Aspose.Font.Ttf.TtfFont
-    Aspose.Font.Ttf.TtfFont destFont = font.Convert(FontType.TTF) as Aspose.Font.Ttf.TtfFont;
+     //Convert font into TrueType format and cast font returned to Aspose.Font.Ttf.TtfFont Aspose.Font.Ttf.TtfFont destFont = font.Convert(FontType.TTF) as Aspose.Font.Ttf.TtfFont;

      //Change name of converted font
      destFont.FontName = "CenturyGothic_Converted";

      // Ttf output settings
      string outPath = Path.Combine(OutputDir, "CffToTtf_out.ttf");

-//Save resultant font with font name changed
+     //Save resultant font with font name changed destFont.Save(outPath);
-    destFont.Save(outPath);
 {{< /highlight >}}

 {{% alert color="primary" %}}
-The full range of examples for using the library is placed in Aspose.Font.Examples.sln solution, in the net-examples folder of the Aspose.Font Documentation github repository.
+The full range of examples for using Aspose.Font for.NET  is placed in Aspose.Font.Examples.sln solution, in the net-examples folder of the Aspose.Font Documentation github repository.
 {{% /alert %}}